 Loyola's ongoing response to COVID-19

-Loyola University Maryland has reopened its campuses to offer a residential experience for undergraduate students along with in-person classes for the Spring 2021 academic semester.
-Together, our Loyola community is taking steps to promote and advance the health and safety of our Loyola community as we continue to deliver a high-quality Jesuit liberal arts and professional education and experience for our students.
+Our Rapid Response Team and Policy Group will work through the summer to amend and implement a revised COVID operations plan to continue to promote and advance the health and safety of our Loyola community as we deliver a high-quality Jesuit liberal arts and professional education and experience for our students.

 See the COVID Operations Plan for Loyola's Spring 2021 semester